rayhog/aviator-jekyll-template/_api/Categories.3.5.md

   ###### Categories are split into `CATEGORY_GROUP`, `CATEGORY_1`, `CATEGORY_2`, and `VERTICAL` is a high-level classification that is a parent of `CATEGORY_2`.

   Category nodes are linked by relationships from the software product node and the hardware product node.
+Run the following queries with the TQL endpoint to list the node labels:

   `MATCH (n:CATEGORY_2) RETURN n.label`
+   {: .info}
   `MATCH (n:CATEGORY_1) RETURN n.label`
+   {: .info}

-  `MATCH (n:CATEGORY_GROUP) RETURN n.label
+  `MATCH (n:CATEGORY_GROUP) RETURN n.label`
+   {: .info}
   `MATCH (n:VERTICAL) RETURN n.label`
    {: .info}

   The following diagram shows the categories and vertical nodes, and relationships.